blackonyyx/Fast-AI-Disaster-Tweet-Classifier/README.md

 Hard for NLP models to detect sarcasm.
 Even humans have problems picking it up on the internet.

 Simple Transformers Package is really simple to use for NLP.
-Makes NLP simple to use and has relatively high accuracy even on the base model.
+Makes NLP simple to use and has relatively high accuracy even on a base model.